psusecurity/psusecurity.github.io/README.md

 1. Show the magic number for Coredump.
 2. Show program header table.
-3. What's the value of address 0xXXXXXXXX in the coredump?
+3. Show the value of address 0x8048010(double word size) in the coredump?

 ## Challenge 6: Coredump with source code and binary (Non-corrupted coredump)